stevebrownlee/classroom-objects/Part 1: Flower Objects.md

 ## Different Properties

-Some of the object represent the people, and some objects represent buildings.
+Some of the objects represent the people, and some objects represent buildings.
 Therefore, the properties vary.
 Each JavaScript object should have only the properties that describe the real-world object it is representing.
-The value of each property can be different, dependeing on the current state of the real-world object.
+The value of each property can be different, depending on the current state of the real-world object.
 Just because two objects represent the same kind of thing does not mean the property values will always match.

 ## Exercise: Flower Shop

+IN this